-The City of Red Deer’s Automated traffic enforcement program includes photo radar, red light cameras and intersection speed cameras.
-These tools, along with enforcement traffic duty and education campaigns, help to make Red Deer’s roads safer.
+The City of Red Deer’s Automated traffic enforcement program includes photo radar and red light cameras.
+These tools, along with conventional enforcement and education campaigns, help to make Red Deer’s roads safer.
 By reducing speed, both the number and severity of collisions is reduced.

 Automated Traffic Enforcement FAQs